 Limitations

 Considering the gender differences in decision-making (Shields et al., 2016) which may be amplified by stress (Mather and Lighthall, 2012) and potential impact of cyclical changes in female individuals we decided to investigate an exclusively male sample.
 Furthermore, our sample was homogenously young and highly educated.
 Therefore, our findings cannot be generalized to the general population or patient samples.
+Our task does not allow to temporally disentangle value and RPE representations in the brain.
+Dissociating these computations might be a promising avenue for future studies to determine the neurocomputational processes underlying reversal learning performance increases under acute stress.